victorlledur/bergamotta-backend/README.md

 **💡 Application Programming Interface was created as the final project at Gama Adademy web development vocational course.**

 ### About the project
-🍊 The goal was to create an application where it is possible to consult establishments focused on the vegan and veggie public.
+🍊 The goal was to create an application where it is possible to consult places focused on the vegan and veggie public.
 According to pre-selected filters, search bar, geolocation, and list search.

 ### Features
 ⚙️ Using the website, there are two possibilities for registration.
-It is possible to register as a user who makes comments and evaluates places and as a place that receives actual customer feedback and has an opportunity to bring more visibility.
+It is possible to register as an user who makes comments and evaluates places and as a place that receives actual customer feedback and has an opportunity to bring more visibility.
 Contact the Bergamotta team using a link to WhatsApp or enjoy in the community by Telegram.

 ### Status
 ⏳ Features applications were on backlog because of the final deadline and time management.
 There are a lot of possibilities to develop.